Charismatron/docs/docs/reference/pipeline-yaml-reference.md

           - echo $SEMAPHORE_PIPELINE_ID
 ```

-The content of `p2.yml` is the following:
+The content of `p2.yml` is as follows:

 ```yaml
 version: v1.0